-Painkillers such as paracetamol, ibuprofen, aspirin and codeine are commonly prescribed and taken to relieve pains and aches experienced by children and adults across the world.
+Painkillers such as paracetamol, ibuprofen, aspirin and codeine are commonly prescribed and taken to relieve pains and aches experienced by children and adults worldwide.

 Although painkillers are harmless, medical professionals advise that recommended doses are adhered to.
-Yet, sadly, many overlook this advice and consume painkillers for a prolonged period of time.
+Yet, sadly, many overlook this advice and consume painkillers for a prolonged time.

 Get In Touch

 Are you suffering from Painkiller Addiction and need help?
 Addiction Advocates are leading UK based experts in Rehabilitation Treatment.
 Find out how we can help by getting in touch with our friendly team today.

 When a painkiller addiction arises, many signs and symptoms ultimately indicate that the body and brain are struggling to cope.

 Yet, it can be difficult to ascertain whether the symptoms associated with painkiller addictions are a result of an addiction or a result of a physical or psychological illness.

 However, there are a number of symptoms that medical professionals and recovery specialists will look out for if an individual believes they have become addicted to painkillers.

 These symptoms include, but are not limited to, the following.

 - Intense cravings for painkillers